 Our medical and nurse specialists also provide care in satellite clinics with the goals to bring gastroenterology expertise to our communities and improve patient experience.
-We hold daily clinics at the Cincinnati Children’s Liberty Campus focused on gastroenterology, an increasing number of subspecialty clinics (example: NASH clinic and Neurogastroenterology/Motility clinic), and gastrointestinal endoscopies.
-Cincinnati Children’s holds gastroenterology clinics at other satellite facilities in Mason, Green Township, Anderson, Northern Kentucky, and Portsmouth.
+We hold daily clinics at the Liberty campus that focus on gastroenterology, an increasing number of subspecialty clinics (example: NASH clinic and Neurogastroenterology/Motility clinic), and gastrointestinal endoscopies.
+Other satellite gastroenterology clinics take place in Mason, Green Township, Anderson, Northern Kentucky, and Portsmouth.
 Our experts also hold TeleHealth Gastroenterology Clinics with programs in Kalamazoo (MI) focused on children with liver and intestinal failure, and in Erlanger (TN) focused on children with intestinal failure.

 Innovation and Research

 The division is a scientific hub for digestive disease research for Cincinnati Children's and the University of Cincinnati College of Medicine.
 We founded our research programs on the premises that defects in development, genetics, and immunology play key roles in determining the phenotypes of digestive diseases in children.
 We aim to discover the biological underpinnings of digestive diseases that begin in childhood.
-To this end, physician-scientists and researchers are funded by the National Institutes of Health and industry to use novel model systems in the laboratory and to perform clinical trials.
-We are committed to increase the tempo of translation of new discoveries to the clinics so that the investments from our hospital and our society are translated into actionable items in the clinic and improve the outcome of children with digestive diseases.
-Our broad research portfolio is reviewed below by the individual centers of excellence.
+Physician-scientists and researchers receive funding from the National Institutes of Health and industry to use novel model systems in the laboratory and to perform clinical trials.
+We have a commitment to increase the tempo of translation of new discoveries to the clinics so that the investments from our hospital and our society translate into actionable items in the clinic and improve the outcome of children with digestive diseases.
+The listings below are a review of our broad research portfolio by the individual Centers of Excellence.

 Innovation in Education

-For over 15 years, funding of our training program comes from a T32 grant.
-Most of our graduates hold academic positions and several positions as division chiefs in the U.S. We are committed to integrating the clinical and research programs into an arena of opportunities for advanced training in the field of gastroenterology and related subspecialties.
+A T32 grant has provided funding for our training program for over 15 years.
+Most of our graduates are on academic positions and hold several positions as division chiefs in the US.
+We believe in our commitment to integrating the clinical and research programs into an arena of opportunities for advanced training in the field of gastroenterology and related subspecialties.
 Our training programs include:

 Digestive Health Center: A catalyst for research on digestive disease

-The Digestive Health Center (DHC), directed by Dr. Jorge Bezerra, MD, and managed by Dr. Cynthia Wetzel, PhD, is one of only 18 Silvio O. Conte Digestive Diseases Research Core Centers funded by the National Institutes of Health in the U.S., and the only one dedicated to pediatric diseases.
-Drs.
-Lee Denson, MD; Heidi Kalkwarf, PhD, RD; and Aaron Zorn, PhD, from the Division of Developmental Biology serve as associate directors.
-The center seeks to improve diagnosis, treatments and outcomes of children with digestive diseases.
-It does so by enabling investigators to have timely access to state-of-the-art technologies at three scientific Cores: Integrative Morphology, Gene Analysis, and Pluripotent Stem Cell and Organoid Cores.
-With 84 investigators, the Digestive Health Center (DHC) contributes to the research goals of faculty from 20 divisions within the UC Department of Pediatrics and seven other departments within the University of Cincinnati, College of Medicine, with a total extramural grant portfolio of $32.6 million in digestive disease research.
-The DHC Pilot and Feasibility Program has invested $1.94 million among 45 early stage investigators since 2007.
-These investigators have since attracted $51.54 million in extramural grant funding.
-In addition to an outstanding record of publications with 196 digestive disease related articles during the past 12 months, the following center investigators received national and international recognition for their clinical, research, and educational accomplishments:
+The Digestive Health Center (DHC) is one of only 18 Silvio O. Conte Digestive Diseases Research Core Centers funded by the National Institutes of Health in the US, and the only one dedicated to pediatric digestive diseases.
+Aaron Zorn, PhD, from the Division of Developmental Biology, serves as an associate director.
+The Center seeks to improve child health through better diagnosis, treatments and outcomes that will emerge from highly innovative work in our four key focus areas: 1) Liver disease modeling, 2) Digestive disease and immunity, 3) Digestive disease and obesity, and 4) Translational embryology.
+The link for these research focus areas are three scientific cores that provide investigators timely access to state-of-the-art technologies: Integrative Morphology, Gene Analysis, and Pluripotent Stem Cell and Organoid Cores.
+An additional clinical component facilitates patient-based research.
+With 83 investigators, the DHC contributes to the research goals of faculty from 19 divisions within the UC Department of Pediatrics and nine other departments within the University of Cincinnati, College of Medicine, with a total extramural grant portfolio of $32.4 million in digestive disease research and 222 digestive disease related articles during the past 12 months.
+To strengthen pediatric digestive disease, the DHC funds highly promising Pilot and Feasibility projects from junior investigators and sponsors a dynamic enrichment program of scientific seminars, workshops, and annual symposium.
+The DHC Pilot and Feasibility Program has invested $2.1 million among 49 early stage investigators since 2007.
+These investigators have since attracted $63.49 million in extramural grant funding.

-- Jorge Bezerra, MD, Senior Councilor of the American Association for Studies of Liver Diseases and Member of the Board of Scientific Councilors for National Institute of Diabetes and Digestive and Kidney Diseases Intramural Research
+- Jorge Bezerra, MD, president-elect of the American Association for Studies of Liver Diseases and member of the Board of Scientific Councils for NIDDK Intramural Research

 - Heidi Kalkwarf, PhD, RD, Standing Member of the National Institutes of Health Neurological, Aging and Musculoskeletal Epidemiology Study Section for Scientific Review

 Our mission is to optimize nutritional status of children exposed to chronic medical conditions and environmental hardships through surveillance of patients at risk, and identification and implementation of best treatment practices.
-We seek to improve the prevention and treatment of childhood diarrhea and undernutrition by implementing best practices and creating new knowledge through bench-to-bedside research collaborations between Cincinnati Children’s Hospital Medical Center and global partners.
+We seek to improve the prevention and treatment of childhood diarrhea, obesity and undernutrition by implementing best practices and creating new knowledge through bench-to-bedside research collaborations between Cincinnati Children’s and global partners.

-Dr. Lee Denson, MD, continues collaboration with investigators at the University of Virginia and the Aga Khan University in Pakistan on patient-based studies to define the pathogenesis of environmental enteropathy in affected children.
-He is also leading the first multi-center RCT of the prebiotic 2’-fucosyllactose nutritional supplement in children and young adults with Crohn’s disease and ulcerative colitis.
+Dr. Denson continues collaboration with investigators at the University of Virginia and the Aga Khan University in Pakistan on patient-based studies to define the pathogenesis of environmental enteropathy in affected children.
+He also leads the first multi-center RCT of the prebiotic 2’-fucosyllactose nutritional supplement in children and young adults with Crohn’s disease and ulcerative colitis.

 Drs.
-Heidi Kalkwarf, PhD, RD, and Christine Heubi, MD, are investigating trajectories of bone mineral accrual in young children and the influences of dietary intake, growth, and body composition.
+Kalkwarf and Heubi are investigating trajectories of bone mineral accrual in young children and the influences of dietary intake, growth, and body composition.
 These data will establish normal ranges for bone density based on age and enable detection of bone deficits in children with chronic medical conditions.

 Drs.
-Kalkwarf and Stavra Xanthakos, MD, MS, are investigating deficits in bone density among adolescents with non-alcoholic fatty liver disease (NAFLD), and are also researching deficiencies of iron, vitamin B12 and calcium in adolescents who have undergone bariatric surgery.
+Kalkwarf and Xanthakos are investigating deficits in bone density among adolescents with non-alcoholic fatty liver disease (NAFLD), and are also researching deficiencies of iron, vitamin B12 and calcium in adolescents who have undergone bariatric surgery.